Dice38/DiceFramework/README.md

 One Implementation of a SkipList that offers the usual time complexity.
 Since it is a sorted Structure it doesn't allow for random modification.
 DiceIterator can therefore not be used.

 ### Project Meta
--In the nature of keeping a complete history I will opt to merge topic branches instead of rebasing them.
+- In the nature of keeping a complete history I will opt to merge topic branches instead of rebasing them.
+- Since this is an educational effort, all implementations are largely my own produce with as few references as possible.
+Therefore they might not always be optimal.

 ## FUTURE
 I am especially looking forward to construct graph like datastructures and play around with their functionality.
 For educational purposes I also want to implement as synchronizing wrapper class that allows for save multithreaded interaction with a specific datastructure by using Semaphores.

 Thx for reading all this, tho I doubt anyone ever will ...;-)